 That's the advice that can be drawn by two noteworthy studies published in 1998.
-Yet, today - ten years later - most doctors still fail to tell their patients about the studies' findings.
+Yet, today - ten years later - most Health Experts still fail to tell their patients about the studies' findings.
 So I'm telling you myself.

 The two studies I am referring to were published in the American Journal of Epidemiology and Clinical Hemorheology and Microcirculation, respectively.
 Both of these publications are prestigious medical journals, yet the studies' findings continue to be almost entirely ignored.
 Here's what the studies found:

 The first study, published in the American Journal of Epidemiology, involved 2,862 men between the ages of 42 and 60.
 In conducting their research, the study authors took into consideration and adjusted for the men's ages and all other predictive risk factors for heart disease.
 Each of the men was followed over an average period of nine years.
 At the end of the study it was conclusively shown that the men who donated blood on a regular basis reduced their risk of sudden heart attack (also known as acute mycocardial infarction) by a whopping 88 percent!

 The second study, published in Clinical Hemorheology and Microcirculation, explained why regular blood donation reduces heart attack risk.
 This second study involved 12 men and 18 women, each of whom donated one unit of blood every four days for a total of four donation sessions.
 The study showed that people who regularly donate blood reduce their blood viscosity by as much as 32 percent.

 Blood Viscosity And Why It Can Be Bad For Your Heart?